 Load Management for Irrigators

-Members with irrigation rates interested in participating in the program must enroll by April 20, 2023.
+Members with irrigation rates interested in participating in the program must enroll by April 20 for each summer's program.
 You can enroll your account(s) by completing this form for each account.
 You can also download a PDF version of the agreement here.

 Load management members receive notification via text or phone call, based on their preference.